-Partners Aberdeen City Council, Skills Development Scotland, DWP and Business Gateway have also delivered 'Your Route to Work' sessions through our ABZ works initiative.
-These are aimed at young people living in priority neighbourhoods who are disengaged from school, school leavers, work returners and their wider families.
-During these sessions participants can find out information on how to get into employment, training, education or volunteering as well as receive money and benefit advice.
+Through our ABZ works initiative, partners Aberdeen City Council, Skills Development Scotland, DWP and Business Gateway have also delivered 'Your Route to Work' sessions aimed at young people living in priority neighbourhoods that are disengaged from school, school leavers, work returners and their wider families to find out information on how to get into employment, training, education or volunteering as well as provide money and benefit advice.
 There were 16 attendees at the Tillydrone event.
-Exit surveys were completed with a small number of event attendees.
-Everyone who attended and who provided feedback felt the event was useful or very useful and all would be likely to visit a future event.
+Exit surveys were completed with a small number of event